objcio/articles/2014-08-11-behavior-driven-development.md

 	@end

-Our method will traverse subviews of the view and return the first button that has a title that matches the passed in title.
+Our method will traverse subviews of the view and return the first button that has a title that matches the title argument.
 We can write similar methods for text fields or labels:

 	@interface UIView (Specs)